McCambley/web_project_4/README.md

 ## Recent Update

 - Users can now update their profile avatar
-- Users will now recieve a warning before removing a card from the server
+- Users will now receive a warning before removing a card from the server
 - New loading interface lets users know that the server is working on a response to their requests
-- Users can now interact asychronously with data on a server via an Api.
+- Users can now interact asynchronously with data on a server via an Api.
 Users can update and store their user information and personal places, view and like other users' places and, delete personal cards from the server.

 ---